 The best way to be more effective when it comes to housework is to create a cleaning schedule.
 This can be a simple daily routine – or you can go further and schedule every task on a daily, weekly, and monthly basis – something like this by JustMommies.com that breaks things down very easily.

 Most importantly Mom, hang in there!
 Once you stick to your schedule for a few weeks it will become a habit.
 This helps take away the feeling of always being “behind” with your cleaning.

 There are hundreds of articles claiming to contain the “best” cleaning routine – and some of these can be helpful.
 Truly the best schedule is one that you create, as you’re far more likely to stick with it.

 Don’t know where to start?
 Try this for yourself and download your FREE printable routine planning page to help keep you on track!

-1. Start by making a list of the most important areas to keep tidy and prioritise these over other chores.
+1. Start by making a list of the most important areas to keep tidy and prioritize these over other chores.

 As I mentioned, you can’t expect to keep everywhere clean all the time – especially if you’re homeschooling.
 That’s why you need to make a list of the most important tasks.

 The tasks on this list will vary depending on how you like to keep your home.
 Perhaps you can’t stand a dirty kitchen, but don’t mind so much if the carpets need vacuuming.
 Or maybe you need the “school” room to be spotless in order to concentrate but can handle some clutter in the bedroom.
 Write down what is most important to you!